bnna-project/bnna/Controller/CaculatorModul/readme.md

 # Caculator

-The necessary commands for the calculations, depending on the input sizes.
+The Caculator creates necessary commands for the calculations, depending on the input sizes.